szabgab/perlmaven.com/sites/en/pages/check-several-regexes-on-many-strings.md

 {% youtube id="5NzC66Lv1gg" file="check-several-regexes-on-many-strings" %}

-What if we have 5-10 regexes and we would like to filter the rows that match <b>all of them</b>?
+What if we have 5-10 regexes and we would like to filter the rows that match **all of them**?

 First of all, we need to store these regexes somehow.
 Probably the best approach is to store them in an array as already compiled regex objects.
 That's what the `qr` operator will do for us.